Sign painting is a very intriguing craft with a long and rich history behind it.

 You will end up developing confidence and speed in your strokes, and an understanding of the skill that will allow you to paint your own lettering designs on the fly.

-I have attached some A3 cheat sheets for you to print and practice your letters and strokes with.
+I have created some A3 cheat sheets for you to print and practice your letters and strokes with.

 Design your lettering!
 Who knows where you’ll end up taking this skill!

 Hope you have enjoyed this tutorial and found it useful.